ToxicFrog/vstruct/README.md

 vstruct does make one global modification when loaded: if the function `math.trunc` is not already defined, it will install its own definition.

+### 3.4 Backwards Compatibility ###

+vstruct 2.x is not backwards compatible with 1.x versions, and code using 1.x APIs will not work with it.
+Converting 1.x code to use 2.x is very easy - just replace calls to `unpack`, `unpackvals`, and `pack` with `read`, `readvals`, and `write`, and if you are using custom formats, rename their `width`, `pack*`, and `unpack*` functions to `size`, `write`, and `read`.

+If you do need to run legacy code and can't, for whatever reason, update it to use the 2.x API or install an older version of vstruct, there is a compatibility module available. `require "vstruct.compat1x"` and it will be loaded, making the 1.x API available through a translation layer.
+By default, it will emit a warning on stderr every time a legacy function is called; to disable this, set `vstruct.WARN = false` after loading it.

 ## 4. API ##